Parthenogenesis in amphibians: Gynogenesis

 Gynogenesis is a form of parthenogenesis where an egg begins to divide only after being pricked by a sperm cell, but without the genetic material of the sperm being used.
 There are two known mechanisms of gynogenesis.
 The first is an endomitotic event prior to meiosis, where the number of chromosomes in a cell doubles without cell division taking place.
 After meiosis each egg has the same ploidy (number of chromosomes) as the mother.
 This particular parthenogentic mechanism has been observed in unisexual Ambystoma species as well as Glandirana rugosa.
 The second potential mechanism is apomixis, which produces a complete set of chromosomes through mitotic replication.
 This method has not been observed in any amphibious species.

 Courtship behavior between females of the same species has been observed in Ambystoma platineum, and has been posited to induce either oviposition of ovulation, though the precise utility of the behavior is unknown.

+Mole salamander

+Unisexual female mole salamanders of the genus Ambystoma are frequent in the region of the North American Great Lakes.
+These salamanders emerged about 5 million years ago and are the oldest known unisexual vertebrate lineage.
+The unisexual female Ambystoma can sometimes undergo genome exchange with males from sympatric sexual species.